 How a Trial Work Period Works

-Posted on behalf of Phillips Disability, P.C. on Jan 10, 2018 in SSD
+Posted on behalf of Dayes Law Firm PC on Jan 10, 2018 in SSD

 Many disabled individuals want to earn a living and try to reenter the workforce.
 The Social Security Administration (SSA) encourages these work attempts and allows claimants to work for a limited time on a trial basis to see if they can permanently transition to earned income without losing their benefits.
 If the claimant is not able to sustain a job during this time, he or she does not have to worry about permanently losing benefits if the attempt was unsuccessful.

-The Phoenix Social Security Disability attorneys at Phillips Disability have decades of experience in helping claimants apply for and retain benefits.
+The Phoenix Social Security Disability attorneys at Dayes Law Firm PC have decades of experience in helping claimants apply for and retain benefits.
 If you are having trouble with your benefits, contact us for a free, no obligation consultation.